SkeletonGait: Gait Recognition Using Skeleton Maps: 1. Introduction

 To explore the cooperativeness and complementarity natures of body shape and structural features, this paper introduces a novel skeleton-based gait representation called \textbf{Skeleton Map}, drawing inspirations from related works~\cite{duan2022revisiting, liu2018recognizing, liao2022posemapgait}.
 As illustrated in Fig.~\ref{fig:intro}, the skeleton map represents the coordinates of human joints as a heatmap with Gaussian approximation and gait-oriented designs.
 This approach aligns skeleton and silhouette data across spatial-temporal dimensions, representing the skeleton as a silhouette-like image without exact body shapes.
 To further align the network architectures, we introduce a baseline model referred to as \textbf{SkeletonGait}.
-This model is developed by replacing the input of DeepGaitV2~\cite{fan2023exploring} from the conventional silhouette to the skeleton map\footnote{ Accordingly, the input channel is modified as well. }.
-This straightforward design is strongly motivated by two-fold considerations: a) We establish the alignments between SkeletonGait and DeepGaitV2 in terms of both input data format and network architectures, facilitating an intuitive comparison of the representational capacities of solely body structural features \textit{v.s.} the combination of body shape and structural features. b) Notably, DeepGaitV2 has achieved the latest state-of-the-art performance on various gait datasets, motivating the adoption of its architecture as the baseline for this paper.
+This model is developed by replacing the input of DeepGaitV2~\cite{fan2023exploring} from the conventional silhouette to the skeleton map.
+This straightforward design is strongly motivated by two-fold considerations: a) We establish the alignments between SkeletonGait and DeepGaitV2 in terms of both input data format and network architectures, facilitating an intuitive comparison of the representational capacities of solely body structural features \textit{v.s.} the combination of body shape and structural features\footnote{ We consider the primary difference between the silhouette and skeleton is their inclusion or exclusion of the body shape.
+The body shape removal can effectively eliminate self-occlusions.
+Therefore, this paper views self-occlusion as a passenger variable brought by shape removal, thus not directly serving as a causal factor. }. b) Notably, DeepGaitV2 has achieved the latest state-of-the-art performance on various gait datasets, motivating the adoption of its architecture as the baseline for this paper.